A Hood Reader Event: Spring Reset at Restoration Yard

 VIP, £15

-Entry, a curated Spring Edit goodie bag and £5 off a £25 spend on the night.
+Entry, a glass of fizz (or a soft alternative), a curated Spring Edit goodie bag and £5 off a £25 spend on the night.

 General Entry, £10